 - Lost wages

 - Loss of career or earning capacity

 - Hedonic damages for loss of joy of life, such as the loss of the ability to play musical instruments, sew, type, play video games, etc.

 Treatment, Care, and Compensation for Washington Amputation Injuries

-The simple truth is that the party responsible for your amputation and their insurer aren’t going to just hand you a blank check.
+The simple truth is that the party responsible for your amputation isn’t going to just hand you a blank check.
 They’re going to try to get away with paying you little or nothing for your pain, suffering, and the destruction of a part of your body.
 This is why you need experienced attorneys on your side.
 The legal team at Seattle’s Hardwick & Pendergast, P.S., can help you get the compensation you truly deserve.
 Our experienced legal team understands the expenses and issues that you could face in the future, because we’ve handled many cases involving amputation before.
 Call (888) 228-3860 for a free and comprehensive case evaluation with a Seattle traumatic amputation lawyer.